Rknoobie/Rknoobie/README.md

 - **Cloud Technologies**: I'm exploring cloud platforms like AWS and Google Cloud to expand my capabilities in deploying AI and automation solutions.
 - **Data Science & Analytics**: I’m looking to deepen my understanding of data analysis, machine learning, and data visualization tools like Pandas and Matplotlib.
 - **Accounting & Finance**: I’m interested in furthering my knowledge in financial technology (FinTech) and the latest trends in accounting automation.
+- **Accounting Automation**: Interested in exploring how automation can simplify complex accounting workflows, especially using Python and AI tools.